mitudinh12/flash_card/README.md

 ## Development Setup

-The following diagram describes the development environment of the Flashcard system, including the essential tools and components:
+The following diagram describes the development environment of the flashcard system, including the essential tools and components:

 ![Diagram](/documents/dev-env.png)